OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Covariate balance

 The goal of using PS is to make the two groups comparable.
 We must verify whether this is achieved, for example by checked whether the baseline covariates are indeed balanced after adjustment.
 We can use the `computeCovariateBalance` and `plotCovariateBalanceScatterPlot` functions to generate Figure\@ref(fig:balance).
 One rule-of-thumb to use is that no covariate may have an absolute standardized difference of means greater than 0.1 after propensity score adjustment.
-Here we see that although there was substantial imbalance before matching, after matching we meet this criterium.
+Here we see that although there was substantial imbalance before matching, after matching we meet this criterion.

 <div class="figure" style="text-align: center">
 <img src="images/PopulationLevelEstimation/balance.png" alt="Covariate balance, showing the absolute standardized difference of mean before and after propensity score matching.
 Each blue dot represents a covariate." width="70%" />